Search Programs

 The program offers advanced training in radiology, anesthesiology, clinical pathology, surgical assisting, and hospital management.
 Students in this program learn to administer oral, intravenous, intramuscular, and subcutaneous medications; place IVs; prepare animals for radiography; monitor animals with blood pressure readings, ECGs & blood gas analysis; collect urine, blood & samples from feces for analysis; and much more.

-In addition to the two on-campus schools for vet techs in Idaho, there are also ten CVTEA-accredited online programs.
-These programs involve both distance-based coursework taken at the convenience of a student as well as in-person clinical sessions completed at approved veterinary facilities close to a student’s home.
+In addition to the on-campus school for vet techs in Idaho, there are also ten CVTEA-accredited online programs.
+These programs involve both distance-based coursework taken at the convenience of a student and in-person clinical sessions completed at approved veterinary facilities close to a student’s home.

 San Juan College of New Mexico provides a Veterinary Technology Distance Learning Program (VTDLP).
 Students in this program learn about diagnostic imaging, clinical procedures, surgical, and pharmacology gaining the required business skills necessary for meeting the needs of the vet tech profession.
 Graduates of this program will be eligible to sit for the VTNE exam and similar regional board exams.

 The program consists of 76 to 80 credits.
-This AAS program requires five-to-seven hours of study per week, including classes such as vet nursing care; small animal diseases; pharmacology & medical therapeutics; vet anesthesia & surgical assisting; vet diagnostic imaging; veterinary medical terminology; vet anatomy & physiology; and emergency and critical care medicine.
+This AAS program requires five to seven hours of study per week, including classes such as vet nursing care, small animal diseases, pharmacology and medical therapeutics, vet anesthesia and surgical assisting, vet diagnostic imaging, veterinary medical terminology, vet anatomy and physiology, and emergency and critical care medicine.
 In addition to online classes, students must enroll in Off-Campus Clinical Instruction (OCCI) sessions.

-Penn Foster College—a school-based in AZ which has partnered with Banfield and VCA Animal Hospitals—also offers an affordable online program in veterinary technology at just $85 per credit.
+Penn Foster—a school that has partnered with Banfield and VCA Animal Hospitals—also offers an affordable online program in veterinary technology.
 The program prepares students for an in-demand career in veterinary healthcare through online, self-paced courses allowing them to complete their study in their own time, using visual learning aids and interactive assessments.
 Graduates are prepared to sit for the VTNE exam.

 The program also includes two clinical externships where students will work alongside licensed veterinarians and veterinary technicians to practice the knowledge and skills covered in the program.